mrtin42/londontransit/CODE_OF_CONDUCT.md

 #### 7. contact us
 if u have any questions or concerns about these terms or the privacy policy, pls reach out to us on discord.

-—

-hope this helps! let me know if u need any more changes.